Towards better social crisis data with HERMES: Hybrid sensing for EmeRgency ManagEment System: Real-world experiment and results

 \subsection{Increasing the Amount of Social Crisis Data}

 We tested HERMES in-the-wild on Twitter by running a long-lived experiment lasting from February to May, 2015.
 During the experiment, our system was triggered by USGS to monitor up to 436 earthquakes.
-In order to conveniently report the experimental results, we introduce the following definitions: \begin{itemize} \item \emph{collected messages}: the tweets gathered through opportunistic sensing; \item \emph{relevant messages}: the tweets actually concerning the monitored earthquake, filtered by the module described in Section~\ref{sec:system-filtering}; \item \emph{collected replies}: the messages received from users contacted in the participatory phase; \item \emph{collaborative replies}: the percentage of collected replies containing valuable information; \item \emph{message gain}: the ratio of collected replies to relevant messages; \item \emph{reply delay} $\Delta_{t}$: the average latency of replies. \end{itemize} Table~\ref{tab:stats_quakes} shows the results from the top-5 earthquakes in terms of the number of collected replies, according to the defined measures.
+In order to conveniently report the experimental results, we introduce the following definitions: \begin{itemize} \item \emph{collected messages}: the tweets gathered through opportunistic sensing; \item \emph{relevant messages}: the tweets actually concerning the monitored earthquake, retained (e.g., not discarded) by the filtering module described in Section~\ref{sec:system-filtering}; \item \emph{collected replies}: the messages received from users contacted in the participatory phase; \item \emph{collaborative replies}: the percentage of collected replies containing valuable information; \item \emph{message gain}: the ratio of collected replies to relevant messages; \item \emph{reply delay} $\Delta_{t}$: the average latency of replies. \end{itemize} Table~\ref{tab:stats_quakes} shows the results from the top-5 earthquakes in terms of the number of collected replies, according to the defined measures.
 These earthquakes occurred in different geographic areas, featuring diverse characteristics in terms of demography, economy, urbanization and language.
 Moving the focus on the earthquake intensity, the examined range spans from moderate events (California, Texas) to fatal disasters involving thousands of casualties (Nepal).

-The participatory component of HERMES was able to produce a remarkable message gain of about $20\%$, with most of the collected replies conveying valuable information (collaborative replies).
+The participatory component of HERMES was able to produce a remarkable message gain of about $20\%$.
 One notable exception was the devastating Nepal earthquake, with a message gain of only $2\%$ despite a number of replies comparable to the other events.
 This result was mainly due to the limited amount of targeted questions allowed by the Twitter platform during the participatory phase, compared to the large number of relevant messages collected during the opportunistic phase.
 In any case, we envision the possibility to obtain similar message gains also for major events by deploying larger botnets to cope with the platform limitations.